The 10 Best Hindi Films Of 2018

 4. Pataakha | Director: Vishal Bharadwaj

 Vishal Bharadwaj’s “Pataakha” was loud, brash and an absolute cracker of a film.
 It pitted the two protagonists against each other to divulge a war analogy between two neighboring countries.
-Gleaming with ferocious energy and an unending love that ripples in spite of the win-lose state of cricket matches, the film flags a positive celebration of colors as the embrace-worthy moment approaches.
+This Hindi movie is gleaming with ferocious energy and unending love that ripples in spite of the win-lose state of cricket matches, the film flags a positive celebration of colours as the embrace-worthy moment approaches towards the end of 2018.

 3. Tumbbad | Director: Rahi Anil Barve